ChengQu29/ChengQu.github.io/_posts/2025-09-27-my-second-post.md

 In this way, the use of double pointers makes ownership and cleanup responsibilities explicit across the call chain, and ensures that all functions have a consistent view of whether the memory is still valid.

-If you’ve taken the time to read this far, I’m truly flattered—and I can’t wait to show you how a high-performance, multi-threaded file-sharing server is built.
+If you’ve taken the time to read this far, I’m truly flattered—and I can’t wait to show you how a highly scalable, multi-threaded file-sharing server is built.
 Stay tuned!